 If you want to try something a little different with this recipe, you could make strawberry rhubarb lemonade by switching out half the rhubarb for an equal amount of strawberries and carry on making the recipe as normal!

 I love a big glass of this with a slice or wedge of lemon in the glass.
-It’s great with brunch, on a picnic with Curried Chicken Salad with Coconut, or at home with something fresh off the grill.
+Itโs great with brunch, on a picnic with Curried Chicken Salad with Coconut, or at home with something fresh off the grill.
 I love it alongside Farro Salad with Spring Vegetables or Potato Salad with Leek Scapes and Herbs or part of a brunch spread with my Vanilla Dutch Baby with Clementine Curd.
-So really, it’s whenever with whatever!
+So really, itโs whenever with whatever!ย

-This will keep refrigerated for about 5 days, but it probably won’t last that long.
+This will keep refrigerated for about 5 days, but it probably wonโt last that long.
 It’s important to note that this should be stirred a bit before each pour, as the rhubarb puree will settle to the bottom of the pitcher.
 It only takes a few stirs to combine everything before pouring.

-If you tried this Rhubarb Lemonade recipe, I’d love to hear how it turned out!
-Just leave a rating or comment below, or take a picture and tag me @thecoppertable on Instagram.
-You can also pin to a board on Pinterest or share with your friends on social media!
 If you have not signed up for my newsletter, you can do that below.
-I have all sorts of exclusive content just for newsletter subscribers, and I’d love for you to join.
+I have all sorts of exclusive content just for newsletter subscribers, and Iโd love for you to join.
 Happy Cooking!

 Rhubarb Lemonade